 Ebola (Ebola virus disease) is a rare and often fatal illness caused by the Ebola virus.

-The vast majority of people with Ebola live in Africa.
-Several outbreaks have occurred since the disease was first recorded, including a major outbreak in the Democratic Republic of the Congo in 2018.
+A vast majority of people with Ebola live in Africa.
+Several outbreaks have occurred there since the disease was first recorded, including a major outbreak in the Democratic Republic of the Congo in 2018.

 What is the Ebola virus?

 The Ebola virus lives in wild animals such as bats, monkeys, chimpanzees and gorillas.
-However, the virus can spread to humans if they have close contact with an infected animal.
+However, the virus can spread to a human if they have close contact with an infected animal.

 There is no evidence that the virus lives in any wild animals in Australia.